hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed conflict with Ninja Forms Upload field.
 * Fixed Ninja Forms Ajax processing.
 * Fixed error in cron with Matomo Analytics.
+* Fixed error with the Elementor Checkout Element.

 = 4.3.1 =
 * Added a live form in the Contact Form 7 admin form view.